Types of Personal Injury Damages

 It is possible that an accident victim may encounter further medical issues due to a doctor or hospital error.
 Because of changes in the state’s tort reform laws, medical malpractice cases are capped at $250,000 for non-economic damages.
 The same cap holds true for hospitals, so even in a best-case scenario, a suit against a doctor and hospital yields the victim $500,000 before attorney’s fees.

-A drunken driver may not have assets to pay for any settlement.
+A drunken driver may not have the assets to pay for any settlement.
 All is not necessarily lost for the victim of the accident.
-Crime victims in Texas may receive compensation through the Crime Victims Compensation Fund, and this includes drunken driving victims.
+Crime victims in Texas may receive compensation through the Crime Victims Compensation Fund, and this includes drunken-driving victims.
 Such victims may receive up to $50,000.
 Those rendered permanently disabled as a result of the crime may receive up to $75,000.

 Personal Injury Lawyer in Irving, TX